ekokotov/object-table/README.md

 sorting				 | no       | *default: simple*.
 Value "simple" is used to sort by single column,  "compound" - to order by multiple fields. editable     		 | no       | Allows to edit content inside cells.
 Editing updates your angular model. select               | no       | select="multiply" allows to select more than one row.
-Selected rows are accessible.
+Selected rows are accessible. selected-model		 | no		| It exports selected model to controller variable. selected-model="yourModel"

 ##Themes
 Please check new 'Dark-sky' and 'Blue-dust' themes: